mwalters/homed/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Feature request
+name: Question
-about: Suggest an idea for this project
+about: Ask a question about this project
 title: ''
-labels: 'enhancement'
+labels: 'question'
 assignees: ''

 ---